hibernating-rhinos/RavenFS/Docs/markdown/client-api/basic-operations/metadata.markdown

 												});
 {CODE-END /}

-Note that if you upload a new metadata the old one will be overrided.
+Note that if you upload a new metadata the old one will be overriden.
 If you want to just edit you should update previously downloaded metadata, edit it and pass to `UpdateMetadataAsync` method.